 CLAIRE TEMPLETON: I’m the crime reporter for the Star City Tribune.
 I know everyone in this town from the mayor down to the guys who pick up your garbage at four in the morning.
 I’m good at my job too, which is why I get myself into so many scrapes and tight corners.
 I’m fearless, determined, and always get my story — even when there’s no one with the courage to print it!

-EBERON: I am Eberon, Protector of the Covenant, and son to Oberon, high king and lord of all the light realms of the fae.
+EBERON: I am Eberon, Protector of the Covenant, and son of Oberon, high king, and lord of all the light realms of the fae.
 Perhaps you have heard of me.
-Even in the mortal realm my father’s name is still known — if only because of that English bard.
+Even in the mortal realm, my father’s name is still known — if only because of that English bard.
 My fate is bound to the protection of the covenant between the dark, light, and mortal realms.
 For thousands of years the covenant has kept the animosity between our various peoples in check, but now something unheard of has occurred.
-The mortal protector has been murdered and I have travelled to the dark realm of the fae to find out why.
+The mortal protector has been murdered and I have traveled to the dark realm of the fae to find out why.

 CASTING SHEETS — MINOR CHARACTERS

 TULLY BING: My name’s Tully Bing but the sooner you forget that the better.
 Give me data to crunch, a puzzle to solve, and a map to draw and I’m happy as a pig in mud.
 I met Claire Templeton at the university recently.
 You don’t meet too many women in my line of work but she’d come to interview someone who wasn’t available and ended up sitting down with me instead!
 You know, I almost died of fright?
 She’s real nice and real pretty too.
 I don’t know what she sees in a guy like me but I’m willing to do anything to stay on her radar.